Is Dark Energy Increasing or Decreasing in the Late Universe?: Introduction

-$H_0$-tension has prompted considerable attention to studies {and observations} of possible varying dark energy in cosmological models beyond $\Lambda$CDM, most recently so by the {DESI} \citep{adame2025}.
-A common, but not exclusive, approach to study dynamical dark energy is $w(a)$CDM framework, where $w(a)=p_{DE}/\rho_{DE}$ stands for a general equation of state for dark energy as a function of Friedmann scale factor $a=1/(z+1)$, equivalently cosmological redshift $z$.
-The implementation hereof is frequently done by a linearization \citep{Chev2001,Lind2003}
+The $H_0$ tension has renewed interests to studies and observations of possible dynamical dark energy beyond $\Lambda$CDM, most recently {so} by DESI \citep{adame2025}.
+A common framework for studying this possibility is $w(a)$CDM, where $w(a)=p_{\mathrm{DE}}/\rho_{\mathrm{DE}}$denotes a general equation of state of dark energy as a function of the Friedmann scale factor $a=1/(1+z)$, or equivalently the cosmological redshift $z$ \citep{Huterer2001}.
+This is commonly implemented by the linearized formalism $w_0w_a$CDM defined by